henry2004y/Ganymede/menu1.md

 For my specific problem, I need to have a feeling about the surface density, pressure and temperature in equilibrium.
 If I trust [Fatemi+, 2018][Fatemi+2018]'s result, than it means that the thermal pressure does not matter much.
 Similar things may happen in [Duling+, 2014][Duling+2014].
 According to my simple test, the upstream pressure has little influence on the magnetic field topology.

+Now that this is partly working, the next thing I would like to add is the term in the electron pressure equation.
+This may not matter much, but it would be better if I have those electron source/sink terms included.

 Single fluid description is clearly a deficiency here, but the question is: is it enough or do we need more complex physical description?
 In terms of overall magnetic field topology, this probably won't matter much; but is it crucial for energetic species near the moon?
 Use MHD just to simulate the thermal plasma background, and use PIC to get the energetic part done?